dineshkumarravi/klm-mobile-automation/README.md

-# *KLM - Appium Mobile Test Automation Framework with Page Object model using Selenium with Java, TestNG and Maven**
+# *KLM - Appium Mobile Test Automation Framework with Page Object model using Appium with Java, TestNG and Maven**

 **(1) First we have to copy git repository on our local system and below command from command line:**